-The Supreme Court on Friday made clear that it would continue with the day-to-day hearing of the politically sensitive Ram Janmabhoomi Babri Masjid land dispute case.
+The Supreme Court Friday made it clear that it would continue with the day-to-day hearing of the politically sensitive Ram Janmabhoomi- Babri Masjid land dispute case and assured a counsel for Muslim parties of giving mid-week breaks for preparing arguments, if needed.

-The apex court reverted to the objections raised by senior advocate Rajeev Dhavan, representing Muslim parties including M Siddiq and All India Sunni Waqf Board, that it will not be possible for him to take part in the proceedings 5-days a week.
+The apex court reverted to the objections raised by senior advocate Rajeev Dhavan, representing the Muslim parties including M Siddiq and All India Sunni Waqf Board, that it will not be possible for him to take part in the proceedings on all five working days of the week.

-"We will continue day-to-day hearing as ordered earlier," a five judge constitution bench headed by Chief Justice Ranjan Gogoi said at the fag end of the fourth day of proceedings in the case.
+"We will continue day-to-day hearing as ordered earlier," a five judge constitution bench headed by Chief Justice Ranjan Gogoi said at the fag end of the fourth day's proceedings in the case in which senior lawyer K Parasaran, appearing for deity 'Ram Lalla Virajman', put forth his submissions.

-Dhavan in the forenoon objected to the five-days-a-week hearing of the case, saying he will "not be able to assist" the court if the hearing is "rushed through".
+As soon as the counsel for the deity commenced advancing arguments, Dhavan intervened and objected to the five-days-a-week hearing of the case, saying he will "not be able to assist" the court if the hearing is "rushed through".

 "It is not possible to assist the court if it is heard on all days of the week.
-This is the first appeal and the hearing cannot be rushed in this manner and I am put to torture," he told the bench.
+This is the first appeal and the hearing cannot be rushed in this manner and I am put to torture," he said.

-He said the apex court was hearing first appeals after the Allahabad High Court delivered the verdict in the case and the hearing as such cannot be rushed through.
+The apex court was hearing first appeals after the Allahabad High Court delivered the verdict in the case and the hearing as such cannot be rushed through, he said.

-Being a first appeal, documentary evidences have to be studied.
-Many documents are in Urdu and Sanskrit, which have to be translated, Dhavan said.
+Being a first appeal, documentary evidences have to be studied, Dhavan stated.

 The senior lawyer alleged that "perhaps, except Justice Chandrachud, other judges might not have read the judgment (Allahabad High Court's)".